onosproject/.github/profile/overview.md

 efficient path computation.
 The API should support multiple path computation path algorithms, i.e. Dijkstra, Yen K-shortest paths, Bellman-Ford, Kruskal, Johnson (but not necessarily all of these).   _This component has not yet been designed or developed._

+### Consolidated CLI ([onos-cli][onos-cli])
+All major components have command-line packages under the `onos-cli` repository, creating a consolidate CLI client - similar to what `kubectl` provides for Kubernetes.

+### Fabric Simulator ([fabric-sim][fabric-sim])
+Fabric Simulator provides simulation of a network of switches, IPUs and hosts via P4Runtime, gNMI and gNOI control interfaces.
+Controllers and applications can interact with the network devices using the above interfaces to learn about the network devices and the topology of the network.
+Note that, unlike `mininet`, the `fabric-sim` does not actually emulate data-plane traffic.
+It merely emulates control interactions and mimics certain behaviours of the data-plane.
+For example, if an LLDP packet-out is emitted by an application via P4Runtime, it will result in an LLDP packet-in received by the application from the neighboring device.

+The simulator can be run as a single application or a docker container.
+This serves as a cost-effective means to stress-test controllers and applications at scale and a light-weight fixture for software engineers during development and testing of their applications.

+### Miscellaneus
+There are also various library modules such as `onos-lib-go` and `onos-net-lib`.
+These provide facilities used by various platform components and also applicable to custom SDN application components.

 _More documentation will be provided over time..._

 [onos-api]: https://github.com/onosproject/onos-api